natecostello/van_two_point_oh/blog/2021-8-19-floor/floor.md

 ## Design

 To accomplish these goals, our design consists of:
-* 0.4 inch minicell foam cut to fill the factory corrogations
+* 0.4 inch minicell foam cut to fill the factory corrugations
-* 0.5 inch minicell foam over the first minicell layer and corrogations
+* 0.5 inch minicell foam over the first minicell layer and corrugations
 * 1/2 baltic birch plywood, primed and sealed, on top of the minicell
 * Lonseal marine flooring on top of the minicell
 * Foam or caulk or something to fill the edges around the plywood